MicrosoftDocs/architecture-center/docs/guide/blockchain/multiparty-compute.md

 Azure offers a managed service called Azure Confidential Ledger that lets you run a blockchain model on secure enclaves.

 Finally, you could choose a centralized system, which offers immutability and trustworthiness.
-Azure SQL Database ledger offers the trusted needed for multiparty computing in a relational database.
+Azure SQL Database ledger offers the trust needed for multiparty computing in a relational database.
 You may not need a decentralized consensus, but just the immutability aspect of the ledger.

 ## Blockchain network models